Medically reviewed by Drugs.com. Last updated on Sep 4, 2020.

 • Autoimmune disorder: Positive antinuclear antibody titers have been detected in patients (with negative baselines).
 Rare cases of autoimmune disorder, including lupus-like syndrome or autoimmune hepatitis, have been reported; monitor and discontinue if symptoms develop.

 • Demyelinating CNS disease: Rare cases of new-onset or exacerbation of CNS demyelinating disorders have occurred; may present with mental status changes and some may be associated with permanent disability.
 Optic neuritis, transverse myelitis, multiple sclerosis, Guillain-Barré syndrome, and other peripheral demyelinating neuropathies have been reported.
 Use with caution in patients with preexisting or recent-onset CNS demyelinating disorders.

 • Heart failure: Worsening and new-onset heart failure has been reported, including in patients without known preexisting cardiovascular disease.
 Use with caution in patients with heart failure or decreased left ventricular function.
-In a scientific statement from the American Heart Association, TNF blockers have been determined to be agents that may either cause direct myocardial toxicity or exacerbate underlying myocardial dysfunction (magnitude: major) (AHA [Page 2016]).
+In a scientific statement from the American Heart Association, tumor necrosis factor (TNF) blockers have been determined to be agents that may either cause direct myocardial toxicity or exacerbate underlying myocardial dysfunction (magnitude: major) (AHA [Page 2016]).

 • Hematologic disorders: Rare cases of pancytopenia and aplastic anemia have been reported (some fatal).
 Patients must be advised to seek medical attention if they develop signs and symptoms suggestive of blood dyscrasias; discontinue if significant hematologic abnormalities are confirmed.
 Use with caution in patients with a history of significant hematologic abnormalities.

 • Hepatitis B: Rare reactivation of hepatitis B (HBV) has occurred in chronic carriers of the virus, usually in patients receiving concomitant immunosuppressants (has been fatal); evaluate for HBV prior to initiation in all patients.
 Monitor during and for several months following discontinuation of treatment in HBV carriers; consider interruption of therapy if reactivation occurs and treat appropriately with antiviral therapy.
 If resumption of therapy is deemed necessary, exercise caution and monitor patient closely.